aarmey/167L-materials/README.md

 ##### Pre-lab preparation and quizzes (12 points)

-Students are expected to be on time to and attend every lab session. *One-question quizzes will be given at the beginning of each lab section on the prelab assignment.* Quiz questions will be based on information provided in lab session protocols, supplemental reading and video content that will be posted on CCLE by 6 PM the previous Friday.
+Students are expected to be on time to and attend every lab session. *One-question quizzes will be given at the beginning of each lab section on the prelab assignment.* Quiz questions will be based on information provided in lab session protocols, supplemental reading and video content posted on the class website.
 Each lab session (Labs 1-12) will be work 1 pt towards your final participation grade. **You must bring lab protocols with you to lab and be prepared to work independently.**

 **Working productively and respectfully with my lab partner (6 points):** Your TA will assign you to a lab partner with whom you will work on Labs 1–12 and your independent project.
 This part of the class is a lesson in learning how to work productively with other people.
 Please be respectful to your lab partner by engaging fully and making contributions to your team.

-**Lab notebooks (12 points)**: In BE167L, the purpose of your Lab Notebook is to record your experiments ***while you are doing them***.
+**Lab notebooks (12 points)**: The purpose of your lab notebook is to record your experiments ***while you are doing them***.
 You should have an entry for each lab session including your methods and raw data.
 You can print out and paste in protocols from online; however, you must make notes on any changes in your notebook during your lab session.
 Your raw data must also be recorded when you get the data during your lab session.
 Your TA will check your notebook to make sure you have recorded everything during each lab session.
 Each lab session (Labs 1–12) will be work 1 pt towards your final participation grade.

 **Additional information about lab attendance:** You expected to attend and participate in every lab session.
-As detailed above, your participation grade will depend largely on your attendance.
 If you have conflicts with a lab session, you must notify your TA, lab partners and Dr. Meyer in advance and arrange a time to make-up the lab.
 Ideally, this will be in another lab session when the lab you need to miss is already being performed.
 For example, if you will be out on a Monday, try to make-up in the Tuesday session the very next day.
 If you will be attending another lab session, you must notify the TA for that lab session in addition to your normal TA. *Please notify us at least 48 hrs in advance so we can ensure lab materials are available.* If it is impossible for you to attend another lab session due to an illness or family emergency, there will be an opportunity for make-ups during week 9.
 If you plan to make up a lab on this date, please discuss arrangements with the head TA and Dr. Meyer.
-If you do end up needing to make-up a lab session, we will re-grade your revised Lab Report (including the missed section) after the make-up lab.
+If you do end up needing to make-up a lab session, we will re-grade your revised lab report (including the missed section) after the make-up lab.

 #### 4.1.2.
 Pre-Class Readings:

-We will review several recent experiments and papers in the recent literature that relate to the laboratory techniques that will be used.
+We will review several experiments and papers in the recent literature that relate to the laboratory techniques we will use.
 During lecture we will critically analyze and discuss the results and experimental methods used in these papers.
 To prepare for the discussion you will be required to read the papers before class and address questions specific to each reading.
 While you may discuss these papers with others, your answers should be written individually.
 Any duplicate text or other plagiarism will result in a zero for the assignment.
 PDFs of the papers will be posted on CCLE.

 **Grading for Case Study Summary Paragraphs:**